tozd/node-reactive-postgres/README.md

 ##### `'delete'` event `(row)`

-Event emitted when a row has been deleted. `row` is provided as an argument and contains only the unique column of the row which has been deleted.
+Event emitted when a row has been deleted. `row` is provided as an argument.
+In `columns` mode, `row` contains only the value of the unique column of the row which has been deleted.
+In `changed` and `full` modes, `row` contains full row which has been deleted.

 ##### `'error'` event `(error)`